Killing of Latasha Harlins

-Latasha Harlins (January 1, 1976 – March 16, 1991) was an African-American girl who was fatally shot at age 15 by Soon Ja Du (두순자), a 49-year-old Korean-American convenience store owner.
-Du was tried and convicted of voluntary manslaughter over the killing of Harlins, based in part on security camera footage.
-The judge sentenced Du to 10 years in state prison but the sentence was suspended and the defendant was instead placed on five years' probation with 400 hours of community service, a $500 restitution, and funeral expenses.
-The sentencing was widely regarded as an extremely light sentence, and a failed appeal contributed to the 1992 Los Angeles riots, especially the targeting of Koreatown, Los Angeles, California.
-The killing of Harlins came 13 days after the videotaped beating of Rodney King.
+Latasha Harlins (January 1, 1976 – March 16, 1991) was an African American girl who was fatally shot at age 15 in Los Angeles by Soon Ja Du (두순자), a 49-year-old Korean American convenience store owner.
+Du was tried and convicted of voluntary manslaughter over the killing, based in part on security camera footage.
+The judge sentenced Du to 10 years in state prison, but the sentence was suspended, and the defendant was instead placed on five years' probation with 400 hours of community service and payment of $500 restitution, and Harlins' funeral costs.
+The sentencing was widely regarded as extremely light, and a failed appeal reportedly contributed to the 1992 Los Angeles riots, especially the targeting of Koreatown.
+The killing came 13 days after the videotaped police beating of Rodney King.

 Life

-Latasha Harlins was born January 1, 1976, in East St. Louis, Illinois, to Crystal Harlins and Sylvester "Vester" Acoff Sr. Latasha had one younger brother, Vester Acoff Jr., and one younger sister, Christina.
+Latasha Harlins was born January 1, 1976, in East St. Louis, Illinois, to Crystal Harlins and Sylvester "Vester" Acoff Sr. Latasha had a younger brother, Vester Acoff Jr., and a younger sister, Christina.
 The family moved from Illinois to South Central Los Angeles in 1981.
 In 1982, when Latasha was six years old, her father took a job in a steel foundry while her mother worked as a waitress in a local tavern.
-They lived near 89th St. and Broadway, just a few blocks from where Latasha would be killed ten years later.

 Acoff Sr. was known to be abusive towards Crystal, attacking and beating her in front of Latasha and her younger siblings.
-Their unstable marriage eventually ended in 1983.
-On November 27, 1985, Crystal was brutally shot dead outside a Los Angeles nightclub by Cora Mae Anderson, Acoff's new girlfriend, leaving Latasha and her younger siblings in the care of their maternal grandmother, Ruth Harlins.
-The death of her mother had a devastating impact on Latasha, who began to rebel and argue with her maternal grandmother and her maternal aunt Denise.
-At the time of her own death in 1991, Latasha was a student at Westchester High School.
-She was buried next to her mother in Paradise Memorial Park, Santa Fe Springs, California.
+Their unstable marriage ended in 1983.
+On November 27, 1985, Crystal was shot dead outside a Los Angeles nightclub by Cora Mae Anderson, Acoff's new girlfriend, leaving Latasha and her younger siblings in the care of their maternal grandmother, Ruth Harlins.
+In middle school, Latasha ran track and was on the honor roll.

+At the time of her death in 1991, Latasha was a student at Westchester High School.
+She had dreams of becoming a lawyer and had a love for basketball.
+Latasha was known as the “neighborhood big sister”.